Secure Coding Practices Specialization by UC Davis

 We’ll differentiate between informal, formal, and ad hoc coding methods.
 Throughout, methods for improving the security and robustness of your programs will be emphasized and you will have an opportunity to practice these concepts through various lab activities.
 A knowledge of the C programming language is helpful, but not required to participate in the lab exercises.

 This course will help you build a foundation of some of the fundamental concepts in secure programming.
-We will learn about the concepts of threat modeling and cryptography and you’ll be able to start to create threat models, and think critically about the threat models created by other people.
+We will learn about the concepts of threat modeling and cryptography and you’ll be able to start to create threat models and think critically about the threat models created by other people.
 We’ll learn the basics of applying cryptography, such as encryption and secure hashing.
-We’ll learn how attackers can exploit application vulnerabilities through the improper handling user-controlled data.
+We’ll learn how attackers can exploit application vulnerabilities through the improper handling of user-controlled data.
 We’ll gain a fundamental understanding of injection problems in web applications, including the three most common types of injection problems: SQL injection, cross-site scripting, and command injection.

 We’ll also cover application authentication and session management where authentication is a major component of a secure web application and session management is the other side of the same coin, since the authenticated state of user requests need to be properly handled and run as one session.
 We’ll learn about sensitive data exposure issues and how you can help protect your customer’s data.
 We’ll cover how to effectively store password-related information, and not to store the actual plaintext passwords.
 We’ll participate in coding assignment that will help you to better understand the mechanisms for effectively storing password-related information.

-Along the way, we’ll discuss ways of watching out for and mitigating these issues and be able have some fun and exploit two different vulnerabilities in a web application that was designed to be vulnerable, called WebGoat.
+Along the way, we’ll discuss ways of watching out for and mitigating these issues and be able to have some fun and exploit two different vulnerabilities in a web application that was designed to be vulnerable, called WebGoat.

 This course builds upon the skills and coding practices learned in both Principles of Secure Coding and Identifying Security Vulnerabilities, courses one and two, in this specialization.
 This course uses the focusing technique that asks you to think about: “what to watch out for” and “where to look” to evaluate and ultimately remediate fragile C++ library code.